MichaelCurrin/os-genesis/docs/install-vs-code.md

 $ sudo apt install DEB_FILE
 ```

-Installing the `.deb` package will automatically install the apt repository and signing key to enable auto-updating using the system's package manager.
+Installing theat`.deb` package will automatically install the APT repository and signing key.
+That will enable auto-updating using the system's package manager, as covered next.

-## Update
+## Upgrade

-Unfortunately when VS Code prompts you go update, it will take you to the website to download and follow the steps from above.
+On Linux, you can't update in VS Code itself like you can on macOS.
+VS Code prompts you to update and you click the button, it will take you to the website to download and follow the steps from above.
 But that is not necessary.
+Rather use that as a sign to upgrade a package manager.

+### Package Manager GUI

-Use your Package Manager GUI and find `code` installed programs and mark it as upgradeable.
+Use your Package Manager tool and find `code` installed programs and mark it as upgradeable.

-Or use `apt`:
+### Command-line

+_Warning: Avoid running the upgrade command inside VS Code's own terminal.
+As that would would quit VS Code before all updates are done._

+Use `apt`.

 ```sh
 $ sudo apt upgrade code